tawnkramer/CarND-Behavioral-Cloning-P3/README.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture (model.py lines 110-137) consisted of a convolution neural network with the following layers and layer sizes:

+![alt text][image1b]
 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process